 - After 1 minute slow down the flame.

-- Fry vada on a slow flame for next 8-10 minute or until they turn golden on all side.
+- Fry vada on a slow flame for the next 8-10 minutes or until they turn golden on all sides.

 - Flip them after every 1 -2 minutes, so they will be cooked evenly.

 - Always fry fritters or vada on slow to medium flame so they will be cooked well from inside.